taygumus/wp-docker-stack/README.md

 ## Overview

 A Docker Compose–based WordPress environment focused on automation, reproducibility, and separation of concerns.

-This repository provides a structured and repeatable way to run and manage WordPress using containers.
-The stack relies on explicit configuration, script-driven automation, and a clear boundary between application logic and infrastructure responsibilities.
+This repository provides a structured and repeatable way to run and operate WordPress using containers.
+All lifecycle tasks are handled through explicit configuration and script-driven automation, keeping application runtime and infrastructure responsibilities clearly separated.

-The objective is to offer a deterministic and extensible environment suitable for both straightforward WordPress setups and for more advanced development, migration, and data safety scenarios.
+The stack addresses common issues in containerized WordPress setups, such as implicit initialization logic, environment drift, and hard-to-audit automation, while remaining extensible for more advanced development and migration scenarios.

 ## Typical Use Cases